bioidiap/bob.extension/doc/guide.rst

 ==========

 Writing unit tests is an important asset on code that needs to run in different platforms and a great way to make sure all is OK.
-Test units are run with `nose
-<https://nose.readthedocs.org/en/latest/>`_.
-To run the test unitson your
+Test units are run with `nose`_.
+To run the test unitson your package:
-package:

 .. code-block:: sh